5th Street Bridge FAQs

 Construction noise between 7 a.m. to 7 p.m. six days per week, some evenings, and Sundays.
 Some phases of work were louder than others.

 What you will see:

 - site office

-- bridge scaffolding
+- the bridge covered in scaffolding and plastic wrapping

 - traffic congestion around bridge

-- detour and safety signage
+- detours and safety signage